EZ-On Grid Cover Kit

 Hours: 8:00 - 4:30 PM, Pacific

 EZ-On Drop Ceiling Grid Covers are exactly what their name implies - the easiest way to make your old standard (15/16 in. to 1 in.) grid look like new.
-Made from 100% recyclable rigid vinyl, they coordinate with Ceilume's Black, Bronze, Tin, and Random Gray ceiling tiles, cover clean or dirty grid, and require no special tools or adhesive to install.
+Made from 100% recyclable rigid vinyl, they color match Ceilume's Black ceiling tiles, color coordinate with Ceilume's Bronze, Tin, and Random Gray ceiling tiles, cover clean or dirty grid, and require no special tools or adhesive to install.

 Main Covers install along your suspended ceiling's main beams and cross T's (basically every section that doesn't run along a wall).
 They have a tab at one end to cover grid intersections and a lip that allows the cover to "click" into place.